Friday, December 25, 2015

-During the homily at Mass later that evening, a priest claimed the Gospel passage contained proof of Jesus’ historical existence: The fact that the beggar who approached Jesus had a name, and even referenced his father by name, was the kind of significant detail that had the ring of truth.
+During the homily at the memorial Mass, a priest claimed the Gospel passage contained proof of Jesus’ historical existence: The fact that the beggar who approached Jesus had a name, and even referenced his father by name, was the kind of significant detail that had the ring of truth.

-Later, during Mass, there were more important words that brought home a larger truth to me.
+Later, at the same Mass, there were more important words that brought home a larger truth to me.